dokku/dokku-elasticsearch/README.md

 dokku elasticsearch:enter lolipop touch /tmp/test
 ```

-### expose a elasticsearch service on custom port if provided (random port otherwise)
+### expose a elasticsearch service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified)

 ```shell
 # usage